Sara-Tucker/c-sharp-notes/wpf.md

 ```xaml
 <RepeatButton Content="Double" Margin="15" cal:Message.Attach="[Event Click] = [Action IncrementCount(Count.Text)]" />
 ```
 Here I have set the parameter to be Count.Text.
 This sets up a binding to the Text property of the TextBlock (named Count) which is displaying the current value.
 Notice that Caliburn Micro automatically converts string values that we want to pass into a method that takes a numerical value.
-Another shortcut that Caliburn Micro provides here is that it will automatically use an appropriate property on a user control if we do not specify a property.
+Caliburn Micro provides will automatically use an appropriate property on a user control if we do not specify a property.
 In the example above, we could just write the name of the TextBlock (“Count”) as the parameter and Caliburn Micro will bind to the Text property by default.

 <br>
 <br>